oliverproud/oliverproud.github.io/about.md

 tags: about
 ---

-* 19 years old
-* aspiring ML engineer
+* ML engineer, I like to build things
-* based in London
+* 19 years old, London